-We intend to grant to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of \$75,000,000 of additional ordinary shares (which may be represented by ADSs) at the applicable public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
+We have granted the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 468,750 of additional ordinary shares (which may be represented by ADSs) at the applicable public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.

-The underwriters expect to deliver the ADSs and ordinary shares against payment on or about European private placement are expected to close simultaneously.
+The underwriters expect to deliver the ADSs and ordinary shares against payment on or about February 5, 2021.
+The U.S. offering and the European private placement are expected to close simultaneously.